spree/spree-guides/content/v2.2/developer/deployment/deployment-service.md

 to browser to your Application Servers IP address to view the store running.

-If you are deploying your own application, please refer to the [Deploying your application on Ubuntu](ubuntu) or the [Deploying your application on Heroku](heroku) Guides for more.
+If you are deploying your own application, please refer to the <%= link_to "Deploying your application on Ubuntu", "developer/ubuntu" %> or the <%= link_to "Deploying your application on Heroku", "developer/heroku" %> Guides for more.

 ## Application Process